UserNotFoundXEption/CupaGoovno/README.md

 CupaGoovno is a the hardest and most complex Cuphead mod.
-It alters bosses' attacks, introduces new ones, expands your arsenal with new weapons, charms and super arts, adds a brand-new boss enhanced with mchine learning algorythms and more.
+It alters bosses' attacks, introduces new ones, expands your arsenal with new weapons, charms and super arts, adds a brand-new boss enhanced with machine learning algorythms and more.

 ## Key features
 - Major changes to all non-DLC bosses + Angel and Devil secret boss.